 If you’re very acne-prone, it’s best to check the products’ ingredients before you use them to see if they contain comedogenic ingredients.

-Instead of remembering the comedogenic ratings of all skincare ingredients, I recommend looking at the whole ingredients list of products on the SkinCarisma website, which also gives the rating of any comedogenic ingredients present.
+Instead of remembering the comedogenic ratings of all skincare ingredients, I recommend looking at the whole list of ingredients on the SkinCarisma website, which also gives the rating of any comedogenic ingredients present.

 If you have acne-prone skin, the general advice is only to use products containing ingredients that are rated 0, 1, or 2.
 It’s best to avoid products containing ingredients rated higher than 2.
 However, ingredients rated with a 3 can be okay if the product you are using is a cleanser.